Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Secure Communications in LAWNs

 Although traditional AI-enabled solutions have demonstrated effectiveness in addressing specific security threats in LAWNs, they encounter some fundamental limitations, which can be summarized as follows.

-\begin{itemize} \item \textbf{\textit{Limited generalization across diverse scenarios}:} Most traditional AI models are developed for narrow and task-specific applications and often depend on supervised learning with static datasets.
-When deployed in previously unseen environments that feature varying channel conditions, mobility patterns or adversarial behaviors, their performance often deteriorates.
+\begin{itemize} \item \textbf{\textit{Limited generalization across diverse scenarios}:} Most traditional AI models are developed for narrow and task-specific applications.
+When deployed in unseen environments that feature mobility patterns or adversarial behaviors, their performance often deteriorates.
 This significantly limits their ability to adapt to the heterogeneous and uncertain nature of LAWN operations.

-\item \textbf{\textit{Insufficient use of multi-modal sensing information}:} Conventional approaches typically rely on single-modal inputs, such as raw radio signal features, and treat communication tasks in isolation.
-As a result, they fail to incorporate other valuable sources of information, such as platform behavior, environmental context and mission-level semantics.
-This lack of multi-modal integration reduces the capacity of the system to form a comprehensive understanding of the surrounding environment, particularly under partial or ambiguous observations.
+\item \textbf{\textit{Insufficient use of multi-modal sensing information}:} Conventional approaches typically rely on single-modal inputs and treat communication tasks in isolation.
+Thus, they fail to incorporate other valuable sources of information, such as environmental context and mission-level semantics.
+The lack of multi-modal integration limits a comprehensive understanding of the surrounding environment under partial observations.